girishkg/kaldin/README.md

 (2.4) Folow the on-screen instructions to complete the installation

-(2.5) Open up web browser and visit http://server_ip/kaldin/ to complete the installation
+(2.5) Open up the web browser and visit http://server_ip/kaldin/ to complete the installation

 #Cheers....!